nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [2.07]

-At some point in their lives, everyone is likely to experience difficulties functioning normally, especially as they age.
+A t some point in their lives, everyone is likely to experience difficulties functioning normally, especially as they age.
 When a family member is born with a disability or acquires one during childhood, adolescence, or old age, it can be a painful experience.

 Therefore, it is essential to take steps to empower people with disabilities and ensure an environment where they can fully participate in society.
 There is a higher prevalence of people with disabilities among the lower socio-economic strata and in rural areas, where adequate facilities are often lacking.
 In Sri Lanka, approximately 8.7% of the total population consists of people with disabilities.